Last Updated on June 25, 2023 by Matt

 Electric scooters are cheaper than electric bikes

-Electric bikes are very expensive.
+Electric bikes are kind of expensive.
 Electric scooters, while not trivially cheap, are way cheaper in comparison.

 That makes it undeniably clear – electric bikes are a lot more expensive than electric scooters.

-On average, the electric scooter will be cheaper than the electric bike, at least by $500-$700, likely much more.
+On average, the electric scooter will be cheaper than the electric bike, at least by $500-$700.
 In fact, I’ve seen several people in the electric bike world recommend that if your budget is not at least $3000, you should not even consider an electric bike.
 Yikes.

-Electric scooters are more portable than electric bikes
+Electric scooters are more portable and easier to store than electric bikes

 There are some truly lightweight scooters, hardly weighing more than 22 lbs / 10 kg.
 There are only a handful of bulldozers, that weigh 66 lbs / 30 kg or more.

-Almost all of the modern scooters are very portable.
+Almost all of the modern, popular commuter scooters are very portable.
 After folding, they become a nice little rectangle that is not so hard to carry around.

 Some of the same things can be said about electric bikes.
-They usually weigh about the same, although on average they will be a few lbs/kg heavier.
-Also, only the true off-road beasts will weigh more than 66 lbs / 30 kg.
+They usually weigh about the same, although on average they will be a bit heavier.
+Also, only the true off-road bikes will weigh more than 66 lbs / 30 kg.

-Many bikes are not foldable at all.
-That gives them the same portability as a regular bike.
-As you probably know, not the easiest thing to carry around.
-Not because of its weight necessarily, but because of its shape.
+Many electric bikes are not foldable at all.
+That gives them the same portability as a regular bike, which, as you might know, is not the easiest thing to carry around.
+Not because of its weight necessarily, but because of its shape and all of the parts that are sticking out.

 Electric scooters are more maneuverable than electric bikes